Nothing Personal (2009 film)

 Nothing Personal is a 2009 Dutch-Irish drama film written and directed by Urszula Antoniak.
 It was presented at the Locarno International Film Festival for the international competition.
 It won the Golden Leopard for best debut film and Lotte Verbeek won the award for best actress.

 The film won four Golden Calves at the Dutch Film Festival of 2009, including best film.

 Plot

-A young Dutch woman packs her bags and leaves for Ireland.